Welcome!

 Among mathematical ideas, regular polytopes - the generalization of the concept of a regular polyhedron to any number of dimensions - are easy to understand and amongst the easiest to visualise.
 This makes them a gateway to that world of sublimely pure beauty beyond our own.

 Because of this, I continued making polyhedron models.
 In the late 1990's - early 2000's I built 60 models of uniform polyhedra.
 When I moved to Bonn, in 2009, I started making a few paper models of polyhedra for my office.
-In late 2013, I started playing with the Zometool system, making some models of stellations and facetings of polyhedra (a particularly large sub-class of these is the stellations of the Rhombic triacontahedron).
+In late 2013, I started playing with the Zometool, making some models of stellations and facetings of polyhedra (a particularly large sub-class of these is the stellations of the Rhombic triacontahedron).

-Since 2014 I have been using Zometool to build models of shadows (technically, orthographic projections to 3-D space) of 4-dimensional (4D) polytopes, the polychora.
+Since 2014 I have been using the Zometool to build models of shadows (technically, orthographic projections to 3-D space) of 4-dimensional (4D) polytopes, the polychora.
 The reason for this is that something wonderful happens in 4D space: while higher dimensional spaces have only three regular polytopes each and no regular star polytopes, in 4D there are 16 regular polychora, with 10 of them being star polytopes!
-Interestingly, the most symmetric projections of all of them can be built with Zometool!
-And that's exactly what I did: I built Zometool models of all regular convex and star polychora!
+Interestingly, the most symmetric projections of all of them can be built with the Zometool!
+And that's exactly what I did: I built models of all regular convex and star polychora!

-Fig. 1b: A narrower view towards some of the most complex models of 4-dimensional polytopes, taken in 2018.
+Fig. 1.2: A narrower view towards some of the most complex models of 4-dimensional polytopes, taken in 2018.
 Photo by Aris Noutsos.

-With time, my collection has been focusing more and more on the regular forms.
-The main reason is their unique beauty, which you can recognise immediately when you see the models.
+With time, my collection has been focusing more and more on the regular forms; the main reason is their unique beauty, which you can recognise immediately when you see the models.
 Of course, they are also mathematically more interesting.
-Finally, limitations of space constrain the number of models.
-Despite these, my collection is now complete in the sense that it includes models of all regular polyhedra, all regular polychora, all regular polyhedron compounds and all regular polychoron compounds that can be built with the Zometool system, plus a few closely associated forms.
+Finally, limitations of space and my inventory of the Zometool parts constrain the number of models.
+Despite these, the permanent collection in my office is now complete in the sense that it includes: The partially and quasi-regular polyhedra are important for understanding the regular polytopes.
+All other the Zometool models in this site were disassembled, all other paper models are somewhere else.

 One important aspect is that many of these geometric properties and relations have only became clear to me while contemplating the models themselves!
 This highlights their usefulness as learning aids.
 Therefore, this site is also an evolving notebook of what I have been learning from these models.
-In particular, Zometool is a great tool for displaying geometric relations.
+In particular, the Zometool is a great tool for displaying geometric relations.
 One of the features that makes it especially useful is that, in orthographic projections of uniform polychora, it highlights clearly which elements are being projected without distortion - these always appear in the same color (blue or green, depending on the model).
-This is great for the study of the regular and equatorial sections of the regular polytopes with Triangular faces, which has been most illuminating.
+This is great for the study of the regular and equatorial edge sections of the regular polytopes with Triangular faces, which has been most illuminating.

 I hope these models will inspire some of you to start your own journey into the world of polytopes and mathematics.
 If you have any comments or suggestions for improvements, please let me know.
 Special thanks go to Scott Vorthmann, Nan Ma and David Richter.

-Fig. 1c: In this picture, taken in 2019 by Aris Noutsos, I am holding a model of the 600-cell.
+Fig. 1.3: In this picture, taken in 2019 by Aris Noutsos, I am holding a model of the 600-cell.

 News:

-Next: Polyhedra
+Next: Polygons